The Times: From 1981

+The Times was forced to correct a false article in January 2025 about electric vehicle (EV) sales, following successful complaint to IPSO.

+On 28 October 2025, The Times published an article falsely claiming to feature quotes from former New York City mayor Bill de Blasio regarding mayoral candidate Zohran Mamdani; the article was deleted two hours after publication.
+The actual interviewee was later revealed to be Bill DeBlasio, a wine importer living in Huntington Station, New York.
+DeBlasio used ChatGPT to generate a response to the reporter's initial email, and received an interview through his home's Ring doorbell.
+On 30 October, The Nation published an article by the former mayor de Blasio about the incident, stating that he gave the reporter some credit for apologizing to him directly, but expressing concern about the state of journalism "in a hyper-partisan era when standards of objectivity and decency are decaying week by week".

 Content

-The Times features news for the first half of the paper; the Opinion/Comment section begins after the first news section with world news normally following this.
-The business pages begin on the centre spread, and are followed by The Register, containing obituaries, a Court & Social section, and related material.
-The sport section is at the end of the main paper.
-In April 2016, the cover price of The Times became £1.40 on weekdays and £1.50 on Saturdays.
+The Times features news for the first half of the paper; the Opinion/Comment section begins after the first news section, with world news normally following this.
+The Register, which contains obituaries, a Court & Social section, and related material, follows the business pages on the centre spread.
+The sports section is at the end of the main paper.

 Times2

-The Times' main supplement, every day, is the times2, featuring various columns.
+The Times' main supplement, every day, is times2, featuring various columns.
 It was discontinued in early March 2010, but reintroduced on 12 October 2010 after discontinuation was criticised.
 Its regular features include a puzzles section called Mind Games.
 Its previous incarnation began on 5 September 2005, before which it was called T2 and previously Times 2.
 The supplement contains arts and lifestyle features, TV and radio listings, and theatre reviews.
 The newspaper employs Richard Morrison as its classical music critic.

 The Game

 The Game is included in the newspaper on Mondays, and details all the weekend's football activity (Premier League and Football League Championship, League One and League Two.)
 The Scottish edition of The Game also includes results and analysis from Scottish Premier League games.
-During the FIFA World Cup and UEFA Euros there is a daily supplement of The Game.
+During the FIFA World Cup and UEFA European Championship, there is a daily supplement of The Game.